CAVE CLEAN UP

 DETAILS

 Location: We focus on the cave systems to the southeast of Bend.
 We clean around the mouth’s of the caves as well as inside the caves.
-If needed, we also will do some sandblasting in the caves to remove graffiti.
+We may also perform some sandblasting work in the caves to remove graffiti.

 Date and Time: